-Well this morning in our time in the Word of God, we return to 2 Corinthians chapter 12 as we rapidly, I trust, come to the conclusion of this great epistle.
-I don’t feel particularly compelled to justify the length at which we have spent time on this epistle, it is the word of the living God and every word of God is pure.
+Well, this morning in our time in the Word of God, we return to 2 Corinthians chapter 12 as we rapidly, I trust, come to the conclusion of this great epistle.
+I don’t feel particularly compelled to justify the length at which we have spent time on this epistle; it is the word of the living God and every word of God is pure.
 But I want to share with you that there are some compelling reasons that have caused me to dig so deeply into this letter.

-It is also true that out of this will come a commentary on 2 Corinthians and when I have been going through this book I have found help from various places, but I’ve not found one single book that really seems to capture the full rich essence of what Paul is saying here in terms of the heart of the minister.
-And so I felt it’s very important to be diligent so we can provide a resource for others that will be indeed helpful in their understanding of this book and its application to their own ministry.
-So for those reasons I have dwelt on this book at length and as I said, I’m even reluctant to let it go, but it shall be the case in a few weeks.
+It is also true that out of this will come a commentary on 2 Corinthians; and when I have been going through this book I have found help from various places, but I’ve not found one single book that really seems to capture the full rich essence of what Paul is saying here in terms of the heart of the minister.
+And so I felt it’s very important to be diligent so that we can provide a resource for others that will be, indeed, helpful in their understanding of this book and its application to their own ministry.
+So for those reasons I have dwelt on this book at length; and as I said, I’m even reluctant to let it go, but it shall be the case in a few weeks.

-This morning we come into chapter 12 to verse 12 and following.
-These are Paul’s sort of wrap-up thoughts all the way to the end of chapter 13.
-And what he says here is not material that is unfamiliar to us, it’s sort of material that is familiar to us, things that he has indicated already in 2 Corinthians or for certain in other epistles that he has written..
-The things that reveal his heart, here is kind of a sampler of the attitudes of Paul’s heart, here is a summation of his own concerns.
+This morning we come into chapter 12 to verse 12 and following, and these are Paul’s sort of wrap-up thoughts all the way to the end of chapter 13.
+And what he says here is not material that is unfamiliar to us, it’s sort of material that is familiar to us, things that he has indicated already in 2 Corinthians, or for certain in other epistles that he has written, the things that reveal his heart.
+Here is kind of a sampler of the attitudes of Paul’s heart; here is a summation of his own concerns.
 That’s why I’m calling this section “The Faithful Pastors Concerns.”

-Now, just to give you a backdrop for this section, keep in mind what we’ve said all the way through this study of 2 Corinthians, false teachers have come into the city of Corinth and they’ve torn up the church and created all kinds of problems.
-The people have bought into their deception and their lies which, of course, has brought great grief upon the heart of Paul.
-So what you have in the backdrop of this whole epistle is these false teachers against which Paul is comparing his own right view of ministry because they obviously represent completely the wrong view.
+Now just to give you a backdrop for this section, keep in mind what we’ve said all the way through this study of 2 Corinthians.
+False teachers have come into the city of Corinth, and they’ve torn up the church and created all kinds of problems.
+The people have bought into their deception and their lies, which, of course, has brought great grief upon the heart of Paul.
+So what you have in the backdrop of this whole epistle is these false teachers against which Paul is comparing his own right view of ministry, because they obviously represent completely the wrong view.